hmcts/pip-data-management/README.md

 ```
 ## Materialised View

-There is a materialised view created for the PI User table, which contains a subset of the fields.
+There is a materialised view created for the Artefact table, which contains a subset of the fields.

 This view is implemented via Flyway.